finos/OSLC-handbook/DOCUMENTATION.md

   This handbook provides information on how to comply with the identified open source licenses under a specific set of use-cases.

 # YAML key definitions
+Each license has its own block, even if the compliance profile is exactly the same as another license.
+License blocks are arranged alphabetically by licenseID.

 * name = full name of license, corresponds to SPDX License List full names (consistent with tag from SPDX License List XML)
 * licenseId = SPDX license identifiers (consistent with tag from SPDX License List XML)
 * notes = notes related to the license, top-level